 Cleaned up Table numbering (to align w/TR) and CPR numbering

+This revision captures the discussions in the intial CPR discussions.
+Changes from the draft version include:

+Revising the CPR numbers, removing change marks and comments from “green” CPRs (e.g., preparing them to final form for agreement).

+Removed Alt CPR 14.1.6-1-1 which contained PR 5.5.9.6-1.Decided to not consolidate this PR as it was included in 5G requirements.

 This revision captures the (to date) unagreed CPRs for this table.
 CPRs that were “all greem” (aka agreeable) were moved to S1-261206.